Pavol Regenda: Playing career

 During the 2021–22 season, he recorded 15 goals and 24 assists in 43 games for HK Dukla Michalovce.
 He was the top scorer in the Extraliga among players 22 and under.

 Following two break-out seasons with Dukla Michalovce, Regenda was originally signed to a contract in the Czech Extraliga with BK Mladá Boleslav on 1 May 2022.
 However, after a strong showing in the World Championships, Regenda used his National Hockey League (NHL) out-clause to break his contract with BK Mladá Boleslav, and on 1 June 2022, he was signed by the Anaheim Ducks to a two-year, entry-level contract beginning with the 2022–23 NHL season.
 He began the season with the Ducks, registering two points in five games.
 On 31 October 2022, he was assigned to the Ducks' American Hockey League (AHL) affiliate, the San Diego Gulls.
 He was recalled by the Ducks and scored his first NHL goal against Filip Gustavsson in a 4–1 loss to the Minnesota Wild on 9 November 2022.
 Regenda continued to bounce between the NHL and AHL for the season, finishing with 14 games played with Anaheim, scoring one goal and three points.

 Regenda was invited to the Ducks 2023 training camp, but was assigned to the Gulls on 4 October 2023 to begin the 2023–24 season.
 After a series of trades left the team shorthanded, Regenda was recalled on 6 March 2024 and made his NHL season debut that night for the Ducks in a 2–1 win over the Ottawa Senators.
-He was returned to San Diego on March 8.
+He was returned to San Diego on 8 March.
 Regenda was recalled again on 12 March.
 He appeared in four more games with the Ducks before being reassigned to San Diego on 18 March.
 On 5 July 2024, Regenda signed a one-year, two-way contract with the Ducks for the 2024–25 season.
 He was assigned to San Diego to start the 2024–25 season.

-Midway through his third season in the Ducks organization, Regenda was traded to the San Jose Sharks on January 22, 2025, in exchange for forward Justin Bailey.
+Midway through his third season in the Ducks organization, Regenda was traded to the San Jose Sharks on 22 January 2025, in exchange for forward Justin Bailey.
 In July 2025, he signed a one-year contract extension with the Sharks.
+On 3 January 2026, Regenda scored his first hat trick in the NHL in a game that the Sharks lost 7–3 to the Tampa Bay Lightning.
+Following being called up from the San Jose Barracuda in December 2025 through the start of the 2026 Winter Olympic break Regenda scored eight goals in thirteen games.
+Following the Olympic break, he played in just seven games with one goals scored and was healthy scratched for nineteen games.

+He signed for Swedish club HV71 on 17 September 2026.